bfemiano/matchbot/README.md

 ## Next steps

-* Dedicated memory contained within personality.
+* Advanced memory contained within personality to help dynamically generate prompt sections.
 * Move disposition to memory.
 * Remember your name in memory.
 * Get frustrated if the person keeps repeating themselves or asking the same questions over and over.
-* If bot asks them on a date and they say yes, don't keep asking.
+* If bot asks them on a date and they say yes, don't keep suggesting a date.
 Start talking about how they can't wait to see you.

 ## Run tests